Module: fetch

 """

-Take in a json dict of toots from a tooter object, turn it into a
+Take in a list of toots from a tooter object, turn it into a

 pandas dataframe with a bunch of data normalized.